tjmisko/ChallengeLog/readme.md

-# Currently at 2.67 hours!
+# Jen is currently at at 4.35 hours!